alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 award at CVPR 2019](https://www.computer.org/publications/tech-news/events/ieee-cvpr-conference-on-computer-vision-and-pattern-recognition-2019-awards-records) -
 the authors of that paper went out and did the work.
 If ML needed
-ever larger labelled datasets to push performance, and models kept growing by orders of magnitude, then you'd hit a point where the amount of human supervision needed to make progress would be insane.
+ever larger labeled datasets to push performance, and models kept growing by orders of magnitude, then you'd hit a point where the amount of human supervision needed to make progress would be insane.